 Structural cracks can occur due to foundation soil that is too wet or dry, poor soil bearing, and expansive voids under your concrete slab.
 This type of soil fluctuation is common in regions where clay is the predominant soil.

 The landscaping around your house foundation can cause structural cracks if your grading encourages water retention under your structure.
-Certain landscaping features like concrete patios can cause one side of your foundation to remain dry while the other side retains moisture, leading to uneven soil movement and structural cracks.
+In addition, certain landscaping features like concrete patios can cause one side of your foundation to remain dry.
+Meanwhile, the other side retains moisture, leading to uneven soil movement and structural cracks.
 The list below will tell you what to look for and how to identify structural cracks.

 Here’s how to know if a crack is structural: One of the easiest ‘tells’ for structural damage cracks is that they grow over time.
 A thin, non-structural crack can quickly become a structural foundation crack if it gets wider after several weeks or months.
 So, be on the lookout for these cracks that indicate structural problems!

 Solutions for Structural Cracks in Foundation